Frequently Asked Questions

 What is the difference between a counselor, psychologist, and psychiatrist?

-Psychiatrists are medical doctors who can prescribe medication and often focus on how medications support mental health.
-Some also provide therapy.
+Psychiatrists are medical doctors who can prescribe medication and may also provide therapy.

 Psychologists typically have doctoral-level training and may provide therapy and psychological testing.

-As a Licensed Professional Counselor, I provide talk therapy focused on understanding patterns in how you think, feel, and relate, and helping you create meaningful change.
+As a Licensed Professional Counselor, I provide talk therapy focused on helping people better understand themselves, navigate life's challenges, and create meaningful change.
 I do not prescribe medication.

 How does therapy work?